houda-abichou/fcc-learn-golang-assets/course/1-intro/exercises/5-compiling_code/readme.md

 We'll go over this all later in more detail, but to sate your curiosity for now, here are a few tidbits about the code.

 1. `package main` lets the Go compiler know that we want this code to compile and run as a standalone program, as opposed to being a library that's imported by other programs.
 2. `import fmt` imports the `fmt` (formatting) package.
-The formatting package exists in Go's standard library and let's us do things like print text to the console.
+The formatting package exists in Go's standard library and lets us do things like print text to the console.
 3. `func main()` defines the `main` function. `main` is the name of the function that acts as the entry point for a Go program.

 ## Assignment